2.14-Investigations-of-Child-Fatalities-and-Near-Fatalities

 2. A near-fatality investigation is accepted in an active court case.

-4. The central office system safety analyst assigns the case a fatality or near-fatality number and re-distributes the numbered form to the SRA or designee for use throughout the investigation.
+4. The SSRT assigns the case a fatality or near-fatality number and re-distributes the numbered form to the SRA or designee for use throughout the investigation.

-5. The system safety analyst distributes the numbered SAR to the DSR director, Office of Legal Services, and the Division of Administration and Financial Management’s (DAFM) Records Management Section.
+5. The SSRT distributes the numbered SAR to the DSR director, the Office of Legal Services (OLS), and the Division of Administration and Financial Management’s (DAFM) Records Management Section.

 6. The SRA or designee notifies P&A at 5 Mill Creek Park Frankfort, KY 40601 when: